oesteban/hcph-sops/docs/data-collection.md

 ![paper-projector](./assets/ETimages/paper-projector.png)
 ![adjust-projector](./assets/ETimages/adjust-projector.png)

+- [x] Go back to the hos68752 laptop, open a terminal and `conda deactivate`.
+- [ ] Open psychopy 3 by typing `psychopy`
-- [x] Go back to the TMS laptop, open psychopy 3 and this protocol's files, make sure you have internet access to a Git repository and check files are up-to-date.
+- [ ] Make sure you have internet access to a Git repository and check the repository fMRI-Control-Task is up-to-date.

 - [x] Check stimulus display and response device:
   - [x] Check the movie to be displayed is ready